Try these tactics to drive more traffic to your content.

-This reduces the number of pages to ~3,000 of the best ones.
-If this number is still too daunting for you, then you can always play around with the filters until you get a number you’re comfortable with.
+You now have ~3,800 of the best pages to reach out to.
+If this number is still too daunting, play around with the filters until you get a number you’re comfortable with.

-Once you have a satisfactory list, go through each page and see if your article can add value as a resource.
-If the answer is yes, reach out to the writer or website owner and see if you can persuade them to link to your article.
+Once you have a satisfactory list, review each page and see if your article adds value.
+If yes, reach out to the writer or website owner and see if you can persuade them to link to your article.

 Most small businesses shy away from this.
-But the most direct way to get more traffic to your content is simply to run ads.
-At Ahrefs, we run ads to every new article we publish:
+But the most direct way to get more traffic to your content is to run ads.

-If you think popular ad platforms are out of your reach, don’t forget that there are also relatively niche ad platforms like Quora and Reddit.
-For example, we also run Quora ads to our content:
+If popular ad platforms like Facebook and Instagram seem prohibitively expensive, don’t forget that there are niche ad platforms like Quora and Reddit.
+For example, at Ahrefs, we ran Quora ads to our content:

 Even if you have a piece of content that checks all the boxes on the content quality checklist, it can’t do its job of persuading your readers to buy if no one sees it.

-That’s why you need to promote your content—so it can reach the right people.
+That’s why you need to promote your content so that it can reach the right people.
 Use any or all of the tactics above to give your content a boost in distribution.